National Visa Center: Form I-129F petitions

 Form I-129F is a non-immigrant visa petition intended for the fiancé(e) and children of the fiancé(e) of a United States citizen, with the intention of marriage with the fiancé(e).
 The corresponding visa category is the K visa.

 If the petitioner and beneficiary fiancé(e) marry within three months, the fiancé(e) can undergo Adjustment of Status.
 This is a rare case of a non-immigrant visa category with explicit immigrant intent.
 There are no cutoff dates for these petitions.

-Provisional Unlawful Presence Waiver
+Provisional Unlawful Presence Waiver (Form I-601A)

 A Provisional Unlawful Presence Waiver is a waiver provided by the USCIS indicating that it waives unlawful presence in the United States as a ground of inadmissibility for a given applicant.
 It is obtained by applying with Form I-601A to the USCIS.
 It is used by people currently unlawfully present in the United States prior to departing the United States for a consular interview.
 USCIS notifies NVC once the Form I-601A is approved and the Provisional Unlawful Presence Waiver is granted, so that NVC can process any visa application for the applicant based on a petition listing him or her as a beneficiary.
+The approval of a Form I-601A is automatically revoked, and therefore no longer valid, if the applicant travels overseas for the immigrant visa interview and the consular Department of State officer identifies any grounds of inadmissibility other than unlawful presence as applicable.